Safe C Code¶

 --strict-arithmetic

-The generated C code should be compiled with a C99-compliant compiler that satisfy these extra conditions:
+The generated C code should be compiled with a C99-compliant compiler that satisfies these extra conditions:

 CHAR_BITS